yemi2favours/m2pi.ca/content/home/courses.md

 +++
-# A Projects section created with the Portfolio widget.
+# A Courses section created with the Portfolio widget.
 widget = "portfolio"  # See https://sourcethemes.com/academic/docs/page-builder/
 headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 65  # Order that this section will appear.

-title = "Projects"
+title = "Courses"
-subtitle = ""
+subtitle = "Courses"

 [content]
   # Page type to display.
 E.g. project.
-  page_type = "project"
+  page_type = "course"

   # Filter toolbar (optional).
   # Add or remove as many filters (`[[content.filter_button]]` instances) as you like.